Adams' cobar construction as a monoidal $E_{\infty}$-coalgebra model of the based loop space: Introduction

+Kadeishvili \cite{kadeishvili1999coproducts, kadeishvili2003cupi} explicitly described monoidal cup-$i$ coproducts on $\cobar \schainsA(X)$ extending Baues coalgebra.
+Kadeishvili, as Baues, used cubical methods to define these coproducts and to compare them, in the $1$-connected setting, to cup-$i$ coproducts extending the Serre coalgebra structure on the cubical singular chains of the based loop space.
+Additionally, there are several papers \cite{smirnov1990iterated, smith1994cobar, smith2000operads, kadeishvili1998iterating} that predict the existence of, but do not construct, an $E_\infty$-structure on the cobar construction on the chains of simply connected simplicial sets.

+On the dual side, Fresse \cite{fresse2003hopf} provided the bar construction of an algebra over the surjection operad with the structure of a comonoid in the category of algebras over the Barratt--Eccles operad.
+Additionally, in \cite{fresse2010bar} he used a model category structure on reduced operads \cite{berger2003modelcategory, hinich1997homologicalalgebra} to iterate the bar construction on algebras over cofibrant $E_\infty$-operads.

-Our results in the first part of the present article are similar to those obtained by Fresse in \cite{fresse2003hopf} and described above.
-However, we make use of coalgebras instead of algebras, which allows us to relate our constructions to the based loop space without imposing restrictions on the underlying homotopy type.
-Furthermore, by grounding our approach on the cubical perspective at the heart of Adams' and Baues' seminal papers, we are also able to relate the cobar construction and the singular chains on the based loop space as $E_{\infty}$-bialgebras, i.e. as monoids in the category of $E_{\infty}$-coalgebras, and not just as $E_{\infty}$-coalgebras.
+The use of coalgebras instead of algebras allows us to relate the cobar construction to the based loop space directly --via the Adams map-- without imposing restrictions on the underlying homotopy type, as done by Fresse.
+Furthermore, by grounding our approach on the cubical perspective at the heart of Adams' and Baues' seminal papers, we are able to preserve the natural monoidal structures when defining our $E_\infty$-enhancements.